jonseymour/node-cmd/README.md

 an instance of Command.

 The default implementation creates a new command with cmd.createCommand() which exposes the positional arguments via its unshifted() function.

-A future version will also support parsing -fLaGs and --word[=value] style options.
+Any arguments containing option switches or flags are used to populate the options object and set the shifted() array.

 _select(Command cmd) -> aThunk()
 --------------------------------